The Definitive Buying Guide

 Foundations and base construction

 The entire structure is only as strong as its base.
-While some builds use budget timber posts or inadequate slabs, a premium garden room should sit on a concrete slab with damp-proof membrane, ground screws (ideal for uneven terrain, minimal ground disruption) or a steel subframe.
+While some builds sit on budget timber posts or inadequate slabs, a premium garden room should sit on either a properly constructed concrete slab with a damp-proof membrane and 2–3 courses of brickwork, or a ground screw foundation system — providing a stable, level base with long-term structural performance.
 Importantly, check whether the foundation is included in the quoted price, or whether you'll be handed a separate bill by a third-party groundworker.

 Why this matters for the comparison